-High Point Regional Health, Inc. - High Point Regional Health (HPRH) is a North Carolina not-for-profit corporation organized to own and operate a 351-bed general acute care hospital facility located in High Point, North Carolina, to promote and advance charitable, educational and scientific purposes, and to provide and support health care services.
+High Point Regional Health, Inc. (HPRH) - HPRH is a North Carolina notfor-profit corporation located in High Point, North Carolina and is organized to promote and advance charitable, educational and scientific purposes, and to provide and support health care services.

-UNC Health Care System (UNC HCS) became the sole corporate member of HPRH on March 31, 2013.
-UNC HCS agreed to provide \$150,000,000 in capital expenditures over five years and fund a \$50,000,000 Community Health Fund.
-UNC HCS has funded \$20,000,000 of the capital requirements and \$30,000,000 to the Community Health Fund (UNC Hospitals' portion was \$33,500,000).
+The System became the sole corporate member of HPRH on March 31, 2013.
 HPRH is the parent holding company of High Point Regional Health Foundation, High Point Health Care Ventures, Inc., and High Point Regional Health Services, Inc.